barryoneill/CoolFoursquareBro/README.md

 	*/2 * * * * /usr/bin/python /path/to/runner.py >> /path/to/runner.log 2>&1

-It will look for a file called **coolfoursquarebro.yaml** in your home directory, but you could also use the **-c /path/to/config.yaml** argument.
-The configuration is the same, as the above, except it's in yaml format:
+It will look for a file called **coolfoursquarebro.yaml** in your home directory, but you may override that with the **-c /path/to/config.yaml** argument.
+The configuration is the same as the hardcoded dictionary in the above code snippet, except that it's  in yaml format:

 	# [required] taken from your twitter developer app page
 	twitter_consumer_key: abcde12345abcde12345